langflow-ai/langflow/docs/docs/Integrations/integrations-assemblyai.md

 2. The user can also input an LLM prompt.
 In this example, we want to generate a summary of the transcript.
 3. The flow submits the audio file for transcription.
 4. The flow checks the status of the transcript every few seconds until transcription is completed.
-5. The flow parses the transcript and outputs the formatted text.
+5. The flow parses the transcription result and outputs the transcribed text.
 6. The flow also generates subtitles.
 7. The flow applies the LLM prompt to generate a summary.
 8. As a standalone component, all transcripts can be listed.